-RISK ΙΜΡΑCΤ MITIGATION Changes to crime types The need for Officers to be trained in new areas of growing crime such as on-line crime.
-Whilst continuing to manage traditional crime such as burglary Recruitment and training of officers with these skills Brexit Detrimental impact of Brexit on public sector funding Management of any transition/public order issues Monitoring of national activity by Government Force planning led by ACC Funding formula /Comprehensive Spending Review Could result in a positive or negative impact on the amount of Force funding Development of a scalable Medium Term operational plan Identification of a minimum policing model
+RISK IMPACT MITIGATION Changes to crime types The need for Officers to be trained in new areas of growing crime such as on-line crime.
+Whilst continuing to manage traditional crime such as burglary Recruitment and training of officers with these skills Brexit Detrimental impact of Brexit on public sector funding Management of any transition/public order Monitoring of national activity by Government Force planning led by ACC issues Funding formula /Comprehensive Spending Review Could result in a positive or negative impact on the amount of Force funding Development of a scalable Medium Term operational plan Identification of a minimum policing model Multi Force Shared Services (MFSS) Could result in increased costs to Force Next steps after current contracts expire in 2022 Project to review and formulate future options and challenge current activity Collaborative activity Value for money Continued review/challenge to ensure the January addition, Force continues to engage in collaboration where it adds value to the Force and communities

-Explanation of Accounting Statements The Core Statements The Supplementary Financial Statements The Statement of Accounts sets out the Chief Constable's income and expenditure for the year and its financial position at 31 March 2019.
+Explanation of Accounting Statements

+The Core Statements

+The Supplementary Financial Statements

+The Statement of Accounts sets out the Chief Constable's income and expenditure for the year and its financial position at 31 March 2019.
 It comprises core and supplementary statements, together with disclosure notes.
 The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accountancy in the United Kingdom 2018-19; which in turn is underpinned by International Financial Reporting Standards.
-The Comprehensive Income and Expenditure Statement This records all income and expenditure for the year.
-The Movement in Reserves Statement This is a summary of the changes to reserves during the course of the year.
-The Balance Sheet This is a "snapshot" of the assets, liabilities, cash balances and reserves at the year end. • The Notes to the Accounts These provide more detail about the accounting policies and individual transactions.

 A glossary of terms can be found at the end of this publication.

 Figures in these accounts are rounded appropriately, generally to the nearest £1,000.
-Due to this there may appear to be minor inconsistencies or apparent arithmetic errors. • The Cash Flow Statement This shows the reasons for changes in cash balances.
+Due to this there may appear to be minor inconsistencies or apparent arithmetic errors.